-SSM has decided that the licensee of Oskarshamn 3 (see also 14.2.2) should present a plan for rectification of the weaknesses identified by SSM, since the licensee's own amendments were not included as most of them were already implemented according to plan.
+SSM has decided that the licensee of Oskarshamn 3 (see also 14.2.2) should present a plan for rectification of the weaknesses identified by SSM.
+(The licensee's own amendments were not included since most of them were already to have been implemented according to plan.)
 SSM also decided that OKG should present the results of its Time Limiting Ageing Analysis (TLAA) review in 2021, since the reactor will pass 40 years of operation before the next PSR.